recomb-seq/proceedings-seq/index.md

 You can watch some previous talks of the conference at our [YouTube channel](https://www.youtube.com/@recomb-seq).

+We also have a Google Scholar Profile for [RECOMB-Seq](https://scholar.google.com/citations?hl=en&user=GrrEQ5QAAAAJ)

 ## The RECOMB-Seq Publication Lifecycle

 This page serves as a central directory for all RECOMB-Seq publications.
 Our goal is to provide a comprehensive listing that connects a paper's initial preprint, its official proceedings version, and its final journal publication all in one place.